 Carious spots are formed as a result of partial demineralization of the enamel in the lesion

-Inspection On examination, they find chalky
+Inspection On examination, chalky

 Localization of carious spots